crate/cratedb-guide/docs/connect/python.md

 (connect-python)=
 # Python

-This guide demonstrates how to connect to a CrateDB Cloud cluster using different kinds of Python drivers.
+Connect to CrateDB and CrateDB Cloud using different kinds of Python drivers.

 Individual drivers offer specific features for specific needs of your application, so consider reading this enumeration carefully.

 (python-drivers-official)=